Death of Felicia Teo: Guilty plea and 26-month jail term

 On 6 July 2022, Ahmad returned to court and was set to plead guilty to his charges.
-However, the guilty plea was adjourned and a pre-trial hearing would be conducted on 5 August 2022 due to the need for the prosecution and defence to have discussions and to resolve several issues between them.
+However, the guilty plea was adjourned and a pre-trial hearing would be conducted on 5 August 2022, as the prosecution and defence needed to have discussions and resolve several issues.
 Nathan also filed an appeal for Ahmad's murder charge to be fully withdrawn with a discharge amounting to an acquittal; if an acquittal was granted, it meant that Ahmad would not be charged again for the same offence.
-The appeal was scheduled for hearing at the High Court in March 2023, with the Chief Justice Sundaresh Menon being appointed to hear the appeal.
+The appeal was scheduled for hearing at the High Court in March 2023.
+The Chief Justice, Sundaresh Menon, was appointed to hear the appeal.

-While the appeal was still being processed, the full grounds of decision by District Judge Eugene Teo was released on 12 August 2022.
-He explained that there were no basis to acquit Ahmad as at the district court hearing stage, there were no precedent cases of murder suspects acquitted before their official trial at the High Court (only the High Court can hear cases of murder or other crimes that attract the death sentence).
-Giving Ahmad an acquittal would potentially give him legal immunity against the murder charge should there be evidence that demonstrated Ahmad could be the one killing Teo, hence it would be more appropriate for Ahmad to not be acquitted for the time being until such a stage where the trial judge deemed Ahmad should gain an acquittal over Teo's murder.
-Given that Ahmad had hidden his criminal behaviour with lies and pretenses for 13 years prior to his capture, the court felt it would not be safe to grant an acquittal at this current stage, even if Ahmad was genuinely not the killer.
+While the appeal was being processed, the full grounds of decision by District Judge Eugene Teo were released on 12 August 2022.
+He explained that there was no basis to acquit Ahmad as at the district court hearing stage, there were no precedent cases of murder suspects acquitted before their official trial at the High Court (only the High Court can hear cases of murder or other crimes that attract the death sentence).
+Giving Ahmad an acquittal would potentially give him legal immunity against the murder charge should there be evidence that demonstrated Ahmad could be the one killing Teo, so it would not be appropriate for Ahmad to be acquitted until such a stage where the trial judge deemed Ahmad should gain an acquittal over Teo's murder.
+Given that Ahmad had hidden his criminal behaviour with lies and pretenses for 13 years prior to his capture, the court felt it would not be safe to grant an acquittal at this stage, even if Ahmad was genuinely not the killer.